AdobeDocs/experience-manager-64.pt-BR/help/sites-developing/website.md

    </html>
    ```

 1. Salve as alterações.
-1. No navegador, recarregue a página **[!UICONTROL Produtos]** .
+1. No seu navegador, recarregue a página **[!UICONTROL Produtos]** .
 A sua aparência é a seguinte:

    ![chlimage_1-5](assets/chlimage_1-5.jpeg)